Pavanbm6/privacypolicy/privacy-policy.md

 https://privacycenter.instagram.com/

 7. Updates to This Privacy Policy
 We may update this Privacy Policy periodically.
-The latest version will always be available at [Your Website / Privacy Policy URL].
+The latest version will always be available at https://github.com/Pavanbm6/privacypolicy/blob/main/privacy-policy.md

 8. Contact Us
 If you have any questions or concerns about this Privacy Policy, please contact us at: